chubchenko/mailgun-tracking/CONTRIBUTING.md

 1. [Fork the repository.][fork]
 1. Create a topic branch.
 1. Add specs for your unimplemented feature or bug fix.
-1. Run `bundle exec rake spec:unit`.
+1. Run `bundle exec rake`.
 If your specs pass, return to step 3.
 1. Implement your feature or bug fix.
 1. Run `bundle exec rake`.
 If your specs fail, return to step 5.
 1. Run `COVERAGE=true bundle exec rake && open coverage/index.html`.
 If your changes are not completely covered